AI PPT Generator Tutorial: Outline to Deck in 30 Minutes (2026)

 What this covers

 This walkthrough is text-first deck drafting.
 AI writes the outline, slide titles, bullets, and speaker notes.
 You paste into PowerPoint, Google Slides, or Keynote and apply your template.
-We deliberately skip AI-generated visuals — they look amateur on business decks.
-For visuals, we describe what we want and source separately (stock, icon library, a designer, or a focused image-gen prompt for a hero illustration).
+We deliberately skip AI-generated slide layouts for business decks — the auto-designed output reads generic and breaks your brand.
+For visuals, describe what you want and source separately (stock, an icon library, a designer, or a focused image prompt for a single hero illustration).

 Who this is for